M66B/NetGuard/ADBLOCKING.md

 NetGuard does not concatenate hosts files, so you will have to use a source which does this for you or do it yourself.

 You can check the number of hosts (domains) imported by pulling the NetGuard notification down using two fingers.

+Apart from using a hosts file, you can block most in-app ads by blocking this address for Google Play services:

+*googleads.g.doubleclick.net/443*